The center of the asymptotic Hecke category and unipotent character sheaves: The types and

 \item Here we have the same fusion ring as in case (B), however it is not clear which root of unity is in the categorification.
 Either we have $[2]=\frac{1+\sqrt{5}}{2}$ as in case (B) or $[2]=\frac{1-\sqrt{5}}{2}$.

-\item This is the only case where no categories with the respective Grothendieck ring are known.
-If \Autoref{lusztig_conjecture} holds we will have that for any such category $\mathcal{H}_W^h$ the center has $74$ simple objects. \end{enumerate}
+\item This is the only case where no categories with the respective Grothen\-dieck ring are known.
+If \Autoref{lusztig_conjecture} holds we will have that for any such category $\mathcal{H}_W^h$ the center has $74$ simple objects. \end{enumerate} \end{example}